+Title I is a federally funded program designed to help students meet academic standards in reading and math in order to succeed in school.
 Title I-A is a section of Elementary and Secondary Education Act (ESEA) that established these programs.
-It is formula funded based on poverty levels, but the services provided are for students at-risk of meeting Arizona's K-12 Standards in reading and math, so that they can improve their skills, succeed in the regular classroom, and reach grade-level proficiency.
+It is formula-funded based on poverty levels, but the services provided are for students at-risk of not meeting Arizona's K-12 Standards in reading and math, so that they can improve their skills, succeed in the regular classroom and reach grade-level proficiency.

 Title I Coordinator/ Pre-K Coordinator